We believe if you want the best results, work with the best people – this approach has shaped our entire practice.

 At Fathom Harry has designed and delivered a small podcasting building for Stanhope at White City Place, and the refurbishment and fit-out of a new club for The Crown Estate in St James’s.
 He recently oversaw the design and delivery of The Rotunda, which re-purposed a redundant building at White City Place to provide creative incubator space and music production facilities for emerging artists.

-Tom Bulmer, Architect
+Tom Bulmer, Associate

 Tom’s experience in the residential sector encompasses a wide range of scales across all tenures.
 He is passionate about sustainable, low-impact architecture.

 At Fathom Architects he has developed designs for Legal & General’s 640 home build-to-rent development in Woolwich, a pavilion in Southwark, and an extension to a Victorian office building in Farringdon.
 Most recently he has developed proposals for a 10-home infill site in a conservation area in Lambeth.